Huang Poren: Confucianism

-Strict creating attitude
+Attitude and approach to creation and craft

-One mold can reproduce 1–2 bronze sculptures.
-Most artists use the same mold to reproduce all versions of bronze sculptures, whether there are 20 or 30 versions.
+One mold can reproduce one or two bronze sculptures.
+Most artists use the same mold to reproduce all versions of bronze sculptures, whether there are twenty or thirty versions.
 Molds can only be used for a certain period of time; most artists use molds continuously, considering replacement only after severe deformation because the bronze sculpture produced will be rather different than the original.
 Although most people cannot find differences with the naked eye, the artist can definitely spot them.
-Some sculptures have up 99, 200 or more versions, where the same mold is used; however, Huang Poren insists that a mold can only be used twice, at most.
+Some sculptures have ninety-nine, 200, or more versions, where the same mold is used; however, Huang Poren insists that a mold can only be used twice, at most.

-Therefore, if a bronze sculpture has 20 versions, he would have to make the mold 10 times.
+Therefore, if a bronze sculpture has twenty versions, he would have to make the mold ten times.
 While this requires a lot of time and work, Huang Poren insists on this.
 His demands towards the completeness of his works are very high, not allowing even 0.01% of error.
 Since any slight difference can change the entire feeling, so each version of the sculpture are in line with what he wants, maintaining the best artistic quality.

 Huang Poren is an extremely picky artist; if he is not satisfied with the artwork reproduced (if there are too many differences from that of the original) by the copper factory, He will ask the copper factory to reproduce another, absorbing all additional costs.
 Very few sculptors do this, even if they are not satisfied, they will not return the end product.
 This is why sometimes it takes Huang Poren more than four months to produce a sculpture.
 He also insists on not hiring assistants, so he only sleeps four hours a day, resting only on Chinese New Years.
 Apart from that, he is always working, making sure the proportion of the lines and blocks of every piece are what he desires.

-When comparing same size bronze sculptures of different artist, Huang Poren's work is relatively heavier because he uses maximum thickness, so when picked up there is a particularly heavy feeling (for handmade pieces the flow of melting copper are controlled by the artist, resulting in different weights of each piece).
+When comparing same size bronze sculptures of different artist, Huang Poren's work is relatively heavier because he uses maximum thickness, so when picked up there is a particularly heavy feeling (for handmade pieces the flow of melting copper is controlled by the artist, resulting in different weights of each piece).
 He gives each piece the highest artistic quality, wishing his artwork can last thousands of years.
 As a result, his works come at a great cost.
 The artwork is not only a symbol of expensive decorative taste for the home, but also a sacred domain for the soul.
 Everybody works hard his/her entire life to make him/herself better.
 Let us be content easily, like dogs.
 Let us be pure, confident, humorous, and joyful, so that our lives will shine positive light every day.